SungHunYang/MonoCLUE/README.md

 5. Download [KITTI](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) datasets and prepare the directory structure as:
     ```
-    │MonoDETR/
+    │MonoDGP/
     ├──...
-    ├──data/KITTIDataset/
+    │data/kitti/
+    ├──ImageSets/
+    ├──training/
+    │   ├──image_2
+    │   ├──label_2
-    │   ├──ImageSets/
+    │   ├──calib
+    ├──testing/
-    │   ├──training/
+    │   ├──image_2
-    │   ├──testing/
+    │   ├──calib
-    ├──...
     ```
-    You can also change the data path at "dataset/root_dir" in `configs/monodetr.yaml`.
+    You can also change the data path at "dataset/root_dir" in `configs/monoclue.yaml`.

 ## Get Started

 ### Train
-You can modify the settings of models and training in `configs/monodetr.yaml` and indicate the GPU in `train.sh`:
+You can modify the settings of models and training in `configs/monoclue.yaml` and indicate the GPU in `train.sh`:

-    bash train.sh configs/monodetr.yaml > logs/monodetr.log
+    bash train.sh configs/monoclue.yaml > logs/monoclue.log

 ### Test
 The best checkpoint will be evaluated as default.
-You can change it at "tester/checkpoint" in `configs/monodetr.yaml`:
+You can change it at "tester/checkpoint" in `configs/monoclue.yaml`:

-    bash test.sh configs/monodetr.yaml
+    bash test.sh configs/monoclue.yaml

 ## Acknowlegment